alpha-alexxx/string-shaper/README.md

 - Testing libraries like @testing-library/jest-dom, @testing-library/react, @testing-library/user-event

 ## Getting Started
-To get started with TextUtils, clone the repository and install the dependencies using npm or yarn:
+To get started with Simple Text Utility, clone the repository and install the dependencies using npm or yarn:

 `npm install` or `yarn install`